k8-scalar/grasshopper/opa/README.md

 ### Install the policy store

 ```
-deploy-policy-store.sh
+./deploy-policy-store.sh
 ```

-### If policies are not yet compiled
+### If policies are not yet build by OPA
 The following command assumes the docker engine is installed

 ```